 It’s exciting to hear from various health system customers about how they are leveraging virtual care to reach new patients and broaden access to care.
 Several of our health system partners are unlocking market potential by contracting with local health plans and employers to offer virtual care to their members and employees.
 Combined with targeted marketing, this approach can help accelerate your health system growth and put you well on your way to achieving your objectives.

 About the Author

-A 20-year industry veteran, Catherine combines deep experience in IT project management, account management, and business development, including work with United Health Group and Surescripts.
+Catherine serves as Chief Success Officer at Zipnosis.
+A 20-year industry veteran, she combines deep experience in IT project management, account management, and business development, including work with United Health Group and Surescripts.
 She leads the Customer Success team, with an aim of helping each health system customer achieve the best possible results from their partnership with Zipnosis.